Embraer EMB 121 Xingu

-The Embraer EMB 121 Xingu (pronounced "shingoo") is a twin-turboprop fixed-wing aircraft built by the Brazilian aircraft manufacturer, Embraer.
+The Embraer EMB 121 Xingu ([ʃĩˈɡu], named after the Xingu River) is a twin-turboprop fixed-wing aircraft built by the Brazilian aircraft manufacturer, Embraer.
 The design is based on the EMB 110 Bandeirante, using its wing and engine design merged with an all-new fuselage.
 The EMB 121 first flew on 10 October 1976.

 A modified form of the EMB 121, the EMB 121A1 Xingu II, was introduced on 4 September 1981 with a more powerful engine (PT6A-135), increased seating (8 or 9 passengers) and a larger fuel capacity.

-Before production ceased in August 1987, Embraer had produced 106 EMB 121 aircraft, 51 of which were exported to countries outside Brazil.
-Currently, the French Air and Space Force is the largest operator with 23 aircraft still in service.
+Before production ceased in 1987, Embraer had produced 106 EMB 121 aircraft, 51 of which were exported to countries outside Brazil.